15 Trampoline Safety Rules for Kids

 2. No Stunts or Flips

-You could consider to have a rule in place against flips, rolls, and other stunts on your trampoline, especially for novice trampoline users.
+You could consider having a rule in place against flips, rolls, and other stunts on your trampoline, especially for young trampoline users.

 3. Don’t Jump Too High